jaakkopee/neuronSeqSampler/README.md

 ## Research Background and Inspiration

-NeuronSeqSampler draws its theoretical foundation from the pioneering work of **Dr. Pauli Laine**, a Finnish doctor in musicology whose research explores the intersection of neural networks and music generation.
+NeuronSeqSampler draws its theoretical foundation from the pioneering work of **Dr. Pauli Laine**, a Finnish doctor in musicology whose research explores the intersection of neural networks and music composition.

 ### Academic Foundation
-Dr. Laine's doctoral thesis, "[A Method for Generating Musical Motion Patterns](http://hdl.handle.net/10138/19434)" at the University of Helsinki, investigates computational approaches to musical pattern generation using artificial neural networks.
-His research provides the scientific basis for many of the algorithms implemented in NeuronSeqSampler.
+Dr. Laine's doctoral thesis, "[A Method for Generating Musical Motion Patterns](http://hdl.handle.net/10138/19434)" at the University of Helsinki, investigates computational approaches to musical sequence generation.

 ### Biological Inspiration
-The core concept behind NeuronSeqSampler is rooted in **Central Pattern Generators (CPGs)** - specialized neural circuits found in biological systems that produce rhythmic, repetitive outputs without requiring continuous external input.
-These biological networks are responsible for generating patterns in activities such as breathing, walking, and other rhythmic behaviors.
+The core concept behind NeuronSeqSampler is rooted in **Central Pattern Generators (CPGs)** - specialized neural circuits found in biological systems that produce rhythmic, repetitive outputs with remarkable stability.

 ### Technical Implementation

 The NeuronSeqSampler algorithm implements a novel approach to musical sequence generation by leveraging the dynamics of **spiking neural networks**:

 - **Leaky Integrate-and-Fire (LIF) Neurons**: The foundation of our neural network architecture